 Set up a review blogging site or content channel.
 This is the marketing version of having a portfolio.
 You can send a link with your CV to show your writing and online skills, and, equally importantly, your interest in games.

 Most people in the games industry have degrees.
 If you want one, then a degree in marketing or business studies would be relevant.
 Have a look at ScreenSkills’ list of recommended courses in games.
 We recognise courses with our ScreenSkills Select award where they offer training in the relevant software, dedicated time to building a portfolio and have strong links with the games industry.

 Get to know people in the games industry by attending events, including games conferences and expos.
 Meet professionals and ask them questions about their work, while demonstrating interest and knowledge in the industry.
 Offer to provide them with your professional contact details and try to stay in touch with them.
 Go to how to network well to learn how to do this.

 Search for jobs:

 Use the UK Games Map to find out if there are games companies near you, then go to their websites directly and check out their open roles.
+You could also check out ScreenSkills games industry job boards.
 Look for roles as an assistant producer or trainee producer.
 This is a good place to begin.

 Being a games producer, marketing executive or esports producer in the games industry.
 You might also be interested in being a producer, sales agent, distributor, marketing manager or film programmer in the film and TV drama industries.
 Alternatively, you could consider being a producer, sales executive or marketing executive in the animation industry.